-To the best of our knowledge, only one study has directly assessed teachers’ HR using a wrist-worn fitness tracker during teaching: @runge2020 assessed HR as an indicator of stress in four in-service teachers in authentic lessons.
+To the best of our knowledge, only one study has directly assessed teachers’ HR during teaching using a wrist-worn fitness tracker: @runge2020 assessed HR as an indicator of stress in four in-service teachers during authentic lessons.
 They used fitness trackers’ recordings to create a profile for each teacher, with the aim of differentiating between teachers reporting higher vs. lower levels of stress.
 It was found that the combination of a high HR, a high number of steps, and short sleep duration was characteristic for teachers reporting high stress levels.
 However, it should be noted that the generalizability of these results is limited due to the small sample size.

-In summary, previous studies have revealed that teachers’ (and students’) HR changes depend on their activities and the stressors they experience, with an increase in HR already before the expected stressors occur, and with peaks in activating phases [@Darnell2019; @chalmers2021], whereby teacher-centered phases led to an increase in HR [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021].
-Currently, there is a lack of studies using teacher-worn fitness trackers in larger samples, exploring the feasibility of this convenient tool for researching links between teachers’ HR and subjective stressor appraisal or effects of teaching experience.
+In summary, previous studies have revealed that teachers’ (and students’) HR changes depend on their activities and the stressors they experience, with an increase in HR already before the expected stressors occur, and with peaks in activating phases [@Darnell2019; @chalmers2021].
+For teachers, teacher-centered phases led to an increase in HR [@sperka1995; @scheuch1997psychophysische; @donker2018; @junker2021].
+However, there is a lack of studies using teacher-worn fitness trackers in larger samples, exploring the feasibility of this convenient tool for researching links between teachers’ HR and stress inducing events and mechanisms.

-## Emergence of teacher stress and important resources
+## A model of teacher stress

 According to @kyriacou1978, teacher stress can be defined as a negative affective response, typically accompanied by physiological changes such as increased HR, triggered by job-related demands, and perceived as threatening to one’s self-esteem or well-being.
 Coping mechanisms help to reduce the perceived threat.
-Kyriacou’s definition of teacher stress is based on the transactional stress model by Lazarus and colleagues [lazarus1966psychological], which was modified and tailored to the teaching-learning environment by @kyriacou1978 and, more recently, by @van2006stress.
-In general, the transactional stress model [@lazarus1990theory] highlights the interaction between an individual and the environment, whereby stress refers to a person’s subjective reaction to an event (a stressor) exceeding adaptive resources.
+Kyriacou’s definition of teacher stress (see @kyriacou1978 and, for a more recent adaptaion, @van2006stress) is based on the transactional stress model by Lazarus and colleagues [lazarus1966psychological; @lazarus1990theory]], which highlights the interaction between an individual and the environment, whereby stress refers to a person’s subjective reaction to an event (a stressor) that exceeds the person´s adaptive resources.

 Figure 1